Music Education Center

 Why do I have to sign up in order to perform?

 The Candyman averages 300 students.
 If everyone came to perform, that would be quite a long concert!
 We try to keep our student showcases to no longer than 2 hours.
-When we anticipate we might go over that time, we will either ask students to keep their performance to 2 songs or schedule additional showcases to accommodate all students who would like to perform.
+When we anticipate we might go over that time, we will either ask students to shorten their performance or schedule additional showcases to accommodate all students who would like to perform.

 Because we now hold our showcases off-site, we are required to provide an estimation of time to the sound engineer and venue and if we have surprise performances, we run the risk of being asked to end the showcase before everyone's had a chance to perform.